bascan/aws-dropwizard/README.md

 }
 ````

-- Register the queue listener in the run() method of your application class:
+- Register the queue listener in the run() method of your application class
+(you can inject the constructor arguments into an SqsListenerImpl instance with Guice):

 ````java
     @Override